Self-funded health care: Stop-loss insurance

 In a traditional fully insured health plan, the employer regularly pays a premium, which is a fixed rate for a given time period, and the covered employees pay a monthly contribution to the employer designed to partially offset the employer's premium.
 In general, the premium does not change except in certain specific instances, such as, most commonly, a change in the number of covered employees.
 The insurer collects the premiums and pays the health care claims based on the benefits in the health insurance policy that was underwritten and purchased.
 The employees are responsible to pay any deductibles or co-payments required under the policy.

-A self-funded plan has fixed components similar to an insurance premium; but to contrast, the self-funded plan pays the claims incurred by the plan participants, and the employer's risk is not capped.
-Even with stop-loss insurance, the employer still retains one hundred percent of the risk of claims payments, in a purely self-funded scenario.
+A self-funded plan has fixed components similar to an insurance premium; but in contrast, the self-funded plan pays the claims incurred by the plan participants, and the employer's risk is not capped.
+Even with stop-loss insurance, the employer still retains one hundred percent of the risk of claims payments in a purely self-funded scenario.
 Stop-loss insurance reimbursements are made if the claims costs exceed the catastrophic claims levels in the policy, but if a stop-loss carrier became defunct or simply breached the contract, there would be nothing alleviating the self-funded plan from responsibility for the full amount of claims.